The Eternal Values

 In the name of God, the Most Gracious, the Most Merciful, the Lord of all creation.

-Despite the dazzling advancements of human society in science, technology, culture and art, man is still a victim to misery and suffering everywhere.
-We see examples of hunger and homelessness in the most advanced nations, including the industrialized nations of Europe, Asia and the Americas, where many live below the poverty level.
+Despite the dazzling advancements of human society in science, technology, culture, and art, man is still a victim of misery and suffering everywhere.
+We see examples of hunger and homelessness in the most advanced nations, including the industrialized nations of Europe, Asia, and the Americas, where many live below the poverty level.

 We see oppression and persecution in the form of regional wars motivated by outdated thinking based on fanaticism, of which true divine religion is innocent.
 Though major world organizations — the United Nations, its Security Council and the European Community — were formed to promote peace and safeguard the world community, yet they stand powerless.
 This brings into question whether such agencies have any real value and, specifically, whether they are really working for world peace, or for the sole interests of the powerful.

 We see the ease and speed with which these organizations implement some resolutions, while on the other hand, we see their procrastination in executing other ones, which remain on paper only, as though they have two sets of values.
 On occasion, the Big Powers resort to the veto on important measures in the Security Council, which makes us ask if they are truly acting for the sake of international peace.

 Twentieth-century man faces serious dangers, such as AIDS, sexually transmitted diseases, ethnic disruptions and misuse of the environment.
 Insofar as the latter is concerned, the Earth’s atmosphere, water, and soil have become so polluted that man is facing the very real threats of desertification and global warming, because of emissions of greenhouse gases and the depletion of the ozone layer.